drscranto/doi.10.1073.PNAS.1711221114/README.md

 ## Supplemental information: Solving the population model DDEs (Python code)

 The code in DDE_one_pop.py solves the syustem of equations for the population model for a given set of parameter values.
+The code relies on PyDDE and numpy modules.

+### Parameter definitions

 The function define_params defines all demographic parameters for three species, given as the only unout to the function spp which can be either 'trop', 'temp', or 'med'.
 It returns an array of all parameter values.